AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A. I. L.**, Watson-Parris, D., Dagan, G. & Stier, P.: Understanding the dependence of global and local precipitation on the spatial pattern of aerosol absorption

- - **Williams, A. I. L.**, Jeevanjee, N. & Bloch-Johnson, J.: Convective quasi-equilibrium and the pattern effect
+ - **Williams, A. I. L.**, Jeevanjee, N. & Bloch-Johnson, J.: Ubiquitous non-linearities in the climate response to tropical sea-surface temperature perturbations

 ### submitted/in review: